The Rail Stressor: Taking the Stress Out of Track Maintenance

 Rail Stressor Assembly

-As already mentioned, it is likely that the rail stressor will be too heavy to carry in one piece, so trackside assembly will be needed.
+As already mentioned, one-piece rail stressors are too heavy to carry manually so very often, trackside assembly will be needed.
 Time is money, so consider a puller designed for easy and quick assembly.
 As an example, the Enerpac RP70A Rail Stressor can be assembled in as little as 2 minutes.

 Powering the Rail Stressor